 docker loginshould create an access token and use it to authenticate.

-At installation time
+At install time

-When installing DTR, use the
+When installing DTR, pass